lashford/blog/_posts/2018-08-05-Jenkins-Dynamic-Input.md

 tags: [Jenkins, CI, Groovy]
 ---

 I am a big advocate of continuous integration and delivery, however there are times when you don't want an automatic release of an artifact to a given environment, for example; perhaps you are doing a specific long running performance test, or you need to manually ensure a specific new feature is ready in the sales or demo environment.
-Can these parameters be loaded dynamically, lets find out...
+Can these parameters be loaded dynamically, let's find out...

 I came across this very problem and decided to improve the teams existing implementation of manually copying the Docker Image Tag into an input box and to allow this input to be dynamically populated with an external call to Artifactory (The Docker Repo used for this project).

-So hear is the gif of the working pipeline in Jenkins.
+So here is the gif of the working pipeline in Jenkins.

 ![jenkins-pipeline]({{ "/img/posts/jenkins-pipeline.gif" | prepend: site.baseurl }}){: class="img-responsive" style="margin: 0 auto;"}

 ### Artifactory Query API

-Artifactory provides a query api that allows to query metadata of the artcifacts stored in the repos, for my example I wanted to list the latest docker tags for a given image name and repo.
+Artifactory provides a query api that allows to query metadata of the artifacts stored in the repos, for my example I wanted to list the latest docker tags for a given image name and repo.
 A simple `CURL` allows us to get access to the json result and parsing this result with JsonSlurper allows us to build a list of values to populate a selection box with.

 ``` groovy
 import groovy.json.JsonSlurper